davidklaing/davidklaing.github.io/pages/retrospective-2020.md

 * **McEnerney, [The Craft of Writing Effectively](https://www.youtube.com/watch?v=vtIzMaLkCaM&ab_channel=UChicagoSocialSciences)**.
 The best lecture on writing I've ever seen.
 * **Procida, [What nobody tells you about documentation](https://www.youtube.com/watch?v=t4vKPhjcMZg&t=1s&ab_channel=PyConAU)**.
 Presents a 'theory' of documentation that I think is extremely insightful.
 * **Schoder, [The Happier Series](https://www.youtube.com/watch?v=5f0ilA4tjJ0&list=PLqWJ5SmDyFKWsQiZZd49g21QnEWdP9BNw&ab_channel=WillSchoder)**.
 An excellent series of long videos about happiness.
 * **Lo, [Introduction to Finance Theory](https://www.youtube.com/watch?v=HdHlfiOAJyE&list=PLUl4u3cNGP63B2lDhyKOsImI7FjCf6eDW&ab_channel=MITOpenCourseWare)**.
-One of the best introductory lectures to a university course I've ever seen.
+One of the best introductory lectures to a university course I've seen.

 ## Music

 ### Albums I loved

 * **Theo Katzman, [Modern Johnny Sings: Songs in the Age of Vibe](https://open.spotify.com/album/5uV5cai6VPXvq9fmtvlRWn?si=1smMOMMwQAeZQ4HsPckNaA) (2020)**.
-Hit after hit after hit.
-Theo Katzman's was the only concert I went to in 2020, and it was one of the best I've ever been to.
+Katzman was touring this album before the lockdown, and luckily I got to attend the show in Vancouver.
+It was the only concert I went to in 2020, and was one of the best I've ever been to.
 * **Earth, Wind & Fire, [I Am](https://open.spotify.com/album/4RLVTxnuVN5ZWZqBFnaaQt?si=FRF_03yjRDS-3ttiKoLhRg) (1979)**.
 Hit after hit after hit.
 * **The Beths, [Jump Rope Gazers](https://open.spotify.com/album/5rwWTJEIAyzBbRjEU0BTfA?si=RwJ4wEQeRqqXb3Aasudraw) (2020)**.
 I don't listen to much rock music nowadays, but I can't get enough of The Beths.
 * **Joni Mitchell, [Blue](https://open.spotify.com/album/1vz94WpXDVYIEGja8cjFNa?si=ztE5xw2NTkuIwyvlH4bTKw) (1971)**.
 I don't know why it took me so long to listen to this one.